pbufio/pbuf-cli/README.md

 The `pbuf-cli` is a Command Line Interface (CLI) tool for PowerBuf, allowing you to easily manage, and vendor modules.

+We recommend using `pbuf-cli` with the [PowerBuf Registry](https://github.com/pbufi-io/pbuf-registry) that will be released soon.

 ---

 ### Installation